DavidLai84/mobile-flashcards/README.md

 ```

 ## Tested Environment
-This application has been tested throughly and is working fine on <b>Andriod Samsung Note FE</b>.
+This application has been tested throughly and is working fine on <b>Android Samsung Note FE</b>.

 ## Updating to New Releases